telehash/telehash.github.io/cipher_set_1.md

 * `HMAC` - 4 bytes, the first part of the HMAC
 * `IV` - 4 bytes
-* `CHANNEL CIPHER` - the AES-128-CTR encrypted channel packet
+* `CHANNEL CIPHERTEXT` - the AES-128-CTR encrypted channel packet

 Using the correct line key the HMAC can be verified/created, and then using that key with the IV the channel packet can be encrypted/decrypted.